apolloadvice/cre8rflow_v11/PLANNING.md

 - UI components for asset upload, timeline, and command input are present but not fully connected.
 - Asset upload lacks persistent storage and metadata extraction (duration, resolution, etc.).
 - Timeline drag-and-drop is incomplete; timeline does not visually represent clip duration or allow proper placement.
-- **Command parsing is being upgraded to an AI-powered system (OpenAI GPT-4 or similar) for robust, flexible natural language understanding.**
+- **Command parsing is now AI-powered (OpenAI GPT-4 or similar) and robust for all major edit types, including nuanced 'cut' commands (trim/gap).**
+- Asset duration is always fetched from the latest version in Supabase, avoiding fallback to 60s unless no asset exists.
 - No visible processing feedback or step-by-step user guidance.
 - Edits are not actually applied to timeline data or video; no real video processing or timeline update.
 - Timeline and video playback do not update after edits; no real-time preview of changes.